easybiblabs/generator-processes/README.md

 # Processes

 ## ElasticSearch::write
-Uses Elastica to bulk write arrays of documents to ElasticSearch.
+Uses Elastica to bulk write arrays of documents to Elasticsearch using an Elastica type.
+You may use `Elastica::bindWrite($type)` to retrieve a method which accepts only an iterator of document sets.